Content Navigation

 Under penalties of perjury, I declare that I have examined the information on this form and to the best of my knowledge and belief it is true, correct, and complete.
 I further certify under penalties of perjury that:

-I am the individual that is the beneficial owner (or am authorized to sign for the individual that is the beneficial owner) of all the income to which this form relates or am using this form to document myself for chapter 4 purposes,
+I am the individual that is the beneficial owner (or am authorized to sign for the individual that is the beneficial owner) of all the income or proceeds to which this form relates or am using this form to document myself for chapter 4 purposes;

-(a)not effectively connected with the conduct of a trade or business in the United States,
+(a)income not effectively connected with the conduct of a trade or business in the United States;

-(c)the partner’s share of a partnership's effectively connected income,
+(c)the partner’s share of a partnership’s effectively connected taxable income; or

 For broker transactions or barter exchanges, the beneficial owner is an exempt foreign person as defined in the instructions.